Governing Board of the American Institute of Physics

 “On the other hand, I should be lacking in forthrightness if, in reviewing the past seven years of Institute history – a period covering more than 40 percent of its total existence – I were to say that I did not derive from it great satisfaction at the progress that has been made.
 But in all sincerity I hasten to say also that my direct contributions to accomplishments have been small indeed.
 It was easy to continue building on the substantial foundation that had been laid.
 My satisfaction comes from seeing a hope and an ambition fulfilled, not from the part I played in bringing about that fulfillment.

 “It is gratifying also to see this magnificent headquarters representing in its beauty and dignity a distinctive and worthy monument to physics, bought and paid for out of contributions of individual physicists and friends of physics.
-Our acquisition of the building in August, 1943, was more timely than we could then know; for the importance and the statue that physics has gained during these past five or six years could not have been properly symbolized by a small suite of rooms in an office building.
+Our acquisition of the building in August, 1943, was more timely than we could then know; for the importance and the stature that physics has gained during these past five or six years could not have been properly symbolized by a small suite of rooms in an office building.
 Our decision to purchase was made at the very time when real estate values in New York began their rise.
 Although we could today sell the building for double its cost to us, such action would be quite unwise.
-It would be difficult to find- indeed to imagine- more suitable headquarters than we now enjoy.
+It would be difficult to find – indeed to imagine – more suitable headquarters than we now enjoy

-“It is gratifying also that theer is in effect today the new constitution and by-laws of the Institute, developed through the long and arduous work of the Policy Committee and ratified by the councils of the members societies.
-This conference of physicists, held under the auspices of the National Research Council, will in my estimation be as important to the furture of physics in America as was the establishment of the Institute itself.
+“It is gratifying also that there is in effect today the new constitution and by-laws of the Institute, developed through the long and arduous work of the Policy Committee and ratified by the councils of the member societies.
+This new instrument conceived three years ago at the Philadelphia conference of physicists, held under the auspices of the National Research Council, will in my estimation be as important to the furture of physics in America as was the establishment of the Institute itself.
 It is a magnificent working document that proclaims the unity of physics and that provides the foundation for as grand a structure as we may dare to imagine and build.

 “At the moment we are free from concern about financial matters.
 This happy situation by no means suggests a resting on the oars.
 The Policy Committee, so ably headed by Dr. Gibbs during the past several years, has plenty of problems on its docket.
 Should you ever have the impression that little remains to be done, you may quickly assure yourself that this is an illusion.
 Look at the Policy Committee’s list.
-Our immediate problem is that launching of the new journal “Physics”, which requires nothing more than “finding” another $35,000 and a really competent editor.
-Beyond that, there again loom the larger assignments of defining the terms physicist and professional physicist; of giving through, as the engineering societies have been doing, to professional relations between physicists and those whom they serve, so that the Institute may be prepared to give wise counsel in such matters; of defining standards of instruction and training in matters; of defining standards of instruction and training in physics, so that those who may meet such standars shall be worthy representatives of the profession.
+Our immediate problem is the launching of the new journal “Physics”, which requires nothing more than “finding” another $35,000 and a really competent editor.
+Beyond that, there again loom the larger assignments of defining the terms physicist and professional physicist; of giving thought, as the engineering societies have been doing, to professional relations between physicists and those whom they serve, so that the Institute may be prepared to give wise counsel in such matters; of defining standards of instruction and training in physics, so that those who may meet such standards shall be worthy representatives of the profession.
 I think it in order to suggest that an occasional all-day meeting of the Governing Board for the special purpose of reviewing recommendations of the Policy Committee may be fruitful of results and therefore of value to the Institute.